Houston Breast Lift with Augmentation

 At Lift Plastic Surgery, staff is always happy to answer questions; therefore, before leaving to head home, patients should ask any questions they have.

 Upon returning home after the augmentation with a lift, the patient will be groggy.
 She will most likely want to rest.
 She must avoid putting pressure on her breasts, which is why she needs to lie on her back.

 Patients return for their post-surgical visit within a week of their procedure.
-The patient will need help, which is why Dr. Patel and Dr. Truong request that their patients have someone they trust remain with them as a caregiver for at least seven days following surgery.
+The patient will need help, which is why Dr. Patel requests that their patients have someone they trust remain with them as a caregiver for at least seven days following surgery.

 Why Does the Patient Need a Caregiver for a Week?